 If there was one topic upon which all four experts are keenly focused, it’s delivery.
 Ensuring that an RNA therapeutic is successfully delivered to and/ or expressed within the target tissue will be critical to the future of the industry as a whole.

-Arguably, the most “mature” delivery vehicle in the RNA space today is the lipid nanoparticle (LNP), thanks to decades of foundational research, analytical characterization, and our ability to rapidly and reproducibly scale LNPs.
+Arguably, the most “mature” delivery vehicle in the RNA therapeutics market today is the lipid nanoparticle (LNP), thanks to decades of foundational research, analytical characterization, and our ability to rapidly and reproducibly scale LNPs.
 However, it’s also impossible to have a conversation about LNPs without confronting the caveat of its inherent gravitational pull to the liver — a factor that McCauley argues still shouldn’t be taken for granted.

 While liver-targeting LNPs have been developed and are used in marketed products, safely targeting both hepatic and extra-hepatic tissues with high specificity and potency still requires significant care and expertise,” he noted.
 He also anticipates more to come from this delivery technology, considering we haven’t come close to exhausting the LNP compositions possible.
 “The physical and chemical space that is spanned by a typical four- or five-component LNP composition is immense,” he said.
 In fact, the compositions in existence today would “only paint a tiny corner of the entire LNP space.”
+The market for RNA therapeutics continues to evolve, with a focus on improving delivery strategies to achieve enhanced targeting and expression within specific tissues.

 "The success [with mRNA] in the past few years has freed people’s imaginations to examine what else we can do with this technology.
 In fact, I’m sure we have not seen the last in terms of this technology’s applications.” — Thomas McCauley, CSO, Omega Therapeutics